eliaskosunen/scnlib/README.md

 This library is the reference implementation of the ISO C++ standards proposal [P1729 "Text Parsing"](https://wg21.link/p1729).

+This library is currently of pre-release quality (version 0.2).
+It is usable in its present state, but do not expect a bug-free experience.
+Additionally, I reserve the right to change the interfaces in incompatible ways in future minor version releases (e.g. 0.3).

 ## Documentation and tutorial

 The documentation can be found online, from https://scnlib.dev.